-Rule 4.2 Medical Reports
+4.2 Medical Reports. -

 Each party shall promptly provide the other parties with copies of any medical records they receive as they receive them.
+Copies may be provided electronically, by regular mail or by facsimile transmission.
 Unless otherwise directed by the Commission or these Rules, the parties shall not file medical records with the Commission until a hearing request is filed.
 The requesting party shall promptly file medical records supporting the request, if applicable.
 After a hearing request has been filed, the parties shall file with the Commission only medical records that are related to the hearing request.
-These records shall be filed upon receipt by the party filing them, and are required reports subject to the provisions of 65.2-902.
-A party is not required to file copies of medical records that another party has already filed.